MicrosoftDocs/windows-powershell-docs/docset/winserver2016-ps/hyper-v/HyperV.md

 Gets the networks added for migration to one or more virtual machine hosts.

 ### [Get-VMNetworkAdapter](./Get-VMNetworkAdapter.md)
-Gets the virtual network adapters of a virtual machine, snapshot, management OS, or of a virtual machine and management OS.
+Gets the virtual network adapters of a virtual machine, snapshot, management operating system, or of a virtual machine and management operating system.

 ### [Get-VMNetworkAdapterAcl](./Get-VMNetworkAdapterAcl.md)
 Gets the ACLs configured for a virtual machine network adapter.